Salil03/GetCode/README.md

 # GetCode
-This is an ST3 plugin which:
+This is an Sublime Text plugin which:

 1. Take the URL of a problem such as https://www.codechef.com/problems/INVLIS.
 3. Parse the URL and get the problem code(In this case it is **INVLIS**).